 Renaissance Property features:

-- Supportive housing services for families and individuals formerly experiencing homelessness
+- Supportive housing services for families and individuals currently or formerly experiencing homelessness

-- Affordable housing for working households with lower incomes
+- Affordable housing for lower to moderate income families and individuals

 - Transit-oriented locations selected among main bus routes and light rail lines

-- Secure, safe communities that aid in recovery from the trauma of homelessness
+- Communities that aid in recovery from the trauma of homelessness

 - Superior design standards that rival market rate developments